Crown-Commercial-Service/crown-marketplace/README.md

 ### Environment variables

+The application uses the [`dotenv-rails` gem][dotenv-rails] to manage environment variables in `development` and `test` Rails environments which are stored in `.env.*` files in the project's root directory.
+See the gem's documentation for an explanation of the precedence of the various files.

+Environment variables for the `production` Rails environment are currently obtained from the [AWS Systems Manager Parameter Store][aws-parameter-store].

 * `GOOGLE_GEOCODING_API_KEY`
   * You can obtain an API key for development [from Google][geocoding-key]
   * Add it to your `.env.local` file which is ignored by git